github-copilot-workshop/copilot-petclinic/readme.md

 Spring Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) or [Gradle](https://spring.io/guides/gs/gradle/).
 You can build a jar file and run it from the command line (it should work just as well with Java 17 or newer):

+> [!WARNING]
+> If you are using Codespaces for this exercise please run `sudo chmod -R 777 /home/vscode/.m2` before you execute the following commands.

 ```bash
 git clone https://github.com/github-copilot-workshop/copilot-petclinic.git
 cd copilot-petclinic